 Role of Prescription Possession

-Many times a prescription can mean the difference between being prosecuted or not for being in possession of an illegal drug in Fort Lauderdale.
+Many times a prescription can mean the difference between being prosecuted or not for being in possession of an illegal drug.
 Possession of anxiety medication such as alprazolam, Xanax, and valium without a prescription is considered an illegal act or possession of an illegal drug.
 Possession of narcotics for pain without a prescription is considered possession of an illegal drug in Fort Lauderdale and includes oxycodone, Vicodin, codeine, Percocet and certain types of amphetamines likes Adderall commonly used for attention deficit disorder.

 Impact of Probable Cause on Prosecution

 A Police Officer in Ft Lauderdale can do a field test to establish probable cause for common drug possession offenses.
 For somebody to be prosecuted, testing by the Sheriff’s Office crime lab is required to identify the controlled substance.
 It must be proven that the individual had knowledge of the drug.
 The prosecutor must show that the person knew or should have known about the illicit nature of the controlled substance and its presence.